mmolimar/kafka-connect-fs/docs/source/filereaders.rst

 Delimited text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Text file reader using custom tokens to distinguish different columns on each line.
+Text file reader using a custom token to distinguish different columns on each line.

 It allows to distinguish a header in the files and set the name of their columns in the message sent to Kafka.
 If there is no header, the value of each column will be in